 The Company's stock incentive plans provide for the making of awards to employees based upon a service condition or through the achievement of performance-related objectives.
 The Company has issued three types of stock grant awards under these plans: restricted stock with service condition vesting; performance share grants that only vest upon the achievement of specified performance conditions, such as corporate cash flow goals, or Performance Condition Grants; and performance share grants that include threshold, target, and maximum achievement levels based on the achievement of specific performance milestones, or Performance Milestone Grants.
 The Company has also granted performance share grants that contain both performance-based and market-based conditions.
-Compensation cost for these awards is recognized based on either the achievement of the performance-based condition, if they are considered probable, or if they are not considered probable, on the achievement of the market-based condition.
+Compensation cost for these awards is recognized based on either the achievement of the performance-based condition.
 Failure to satisfy the threshold performance conditions will result in the forfeiture of shares.
 Forfeiture of share awards with service conditions or performance-based restrictions results in a reversal of previously recognized share-based compensation expense.
-Forfeiture of share awards with market-based restrictions does not result in a reversal of previously recognized share-based compensation expense.

-The following is a summary of the Company's performance share grants with performance conditions for the six months ended June 30, 2017:
+The following is a summary of the Company's performance share grants with performance conditions for the nine months ended September 30, 2017: